 Prior to his role as governor, Ted served six terms in Congress representing Ohio’s 6th congressional district, where he established a strong record advocating for investments in economic development, technology, and health initiatives.
 Much of his work focused on improving lives in Appalachian Ohio through education and job creation.

-20th Anniversary Green Achievement Award for Service to the Region: Brewster Rhoads
+20th Anniversary Lifetime Achievement Award for Service to the Region: Brewster Rhoads

 Brewster Rhoads has served the Greater Cincinnati community for over forty years.

 Brewster became Executive Director of Green Umbrella in 2011, the same year that the organization partnered with Agenda 360 and Vision 2015 (now Skyward), the area’s leading planning initiatives, to become the sustainability alliance for the region around Cincinnati.
 In that capacity he coordinated the work of member businesses, non-profits, local governments and educational institutions collaborating to make Greater Cincinnati one of the top 10 most sustainable metro areas in the US.

 Prior to his position with Green Umbrella, Brewster served as the SW Ohio regional director for Governor Ted Strickland, acting as the Governor’s liaison to citizens, elected officials, business leaders and educational institutions in thirteen counties in the Greater Cincinnati and Dayton regions.
 He began his time in Southwest Ohio as director of the Cincinnati office of Ohio Citizen Action.
 Brewster has managed over 150 ballot issues and candidates throughout the Greater Cincinnati region.
 He is the founder and chair of the Ohio River Paddlefest and is an avid kayaker, cyclist, boater, and photographer.